 The Critical Notices

 Not all tax notices are created equal or said another way certain tax notices are more significant than other tax notices.
-Any tax notice that creates and informs taxpayer of rights to request a CDP hearing, petition tax court, or mailed certified mail are important notices.
+Any tax notice that creates and informs taxpayers of the rights to request a CDP hearing, petition tax court, or mailed certified mail are important notices.

 Critical Notice: The 90 Day Letter (Statutory Notice of Deficiency)

-The Notice of Deficiency also called a “90 Day Letter” or “Ticket to Tax Court” alerts taxpayer of a proposed tax assessment and that the taxpayer has a right to petition tax court.
+The Notice of Deficiency also called a “90 Day Letter” or “Ticket to Tax Court” alerts a taxpayer of a proposed tax assessment and that the taxpayer has a right to petition tax court.
 The notice will include a deadline in which the taxpayer has to file a tax court petition (90 days).

 Critical Notice: Final Notice of Intent to Levy

 If you received a Final Notice of Intent to Levy you have unpaid federal taxes and ignored previous collection notices.
-This notice informs taxpayer that if immediate action is not taken concerning their outstanding tax liability, the IRS will take collection action against taxpayers’ property including wages, social security benefits, bank accounts, and other income.
+This notice informs the taxpayer that if immediate action is not taken concerning their outstanding tax liability, the IRS will take collection action against taxpayers’ property including wages, social security benefits, bank accounts, and other income.

-The Final Notice of Intent to Levy informs taxpayer of the right to request a collection due process hearing.
+The Final Notice of Intent to Levy informs the taxpayer of the right to request a collection due process hearing.
 We recommend taxpayers request a collection due process hearing to temporarily stop the IRS from collection actions.

 If you received a tax notice do not panic and if you need to speak with a tax attorney contact Alizio Law, PLLC at (212) 520-2906.